youshido-php/GraphQL/README.md

 ### Unions

 GraphQL Unions represent an object type that could be resolved as one of a specified GraphQL Object types.
-To get you an idea of what this is we'll create a new query field that will return a list of unions.
+To get you an idea of what this is we'll create a new query field that will return a list of unions (and get to the `ListType` after it).
+> You can consider Union as a combined type that is needed mostly when you want to have a list of different objects

 Imaging that you have a page and you need to get all content blocks for this page.
 Let content block be either `Post` or `Banner`.
-We'll need to create a `BannerType`:
+Create a `BannerType`:
 ```php
 <?php
 /**